 As we have seen just above, coconut tends to promote the agglomeration of salts, thus increasing the risk of over-fattening due to an overloaded substrate.
 To avoid this, we recommend that you water every two weeks with a solution composed only of water and enzymes.

-We can very well cultivate in manual coconut with organic fertilisers following the same principles as organic cultivation in soil.
-However, mineral fertilisers, as well as the use of PH and EC testers, are a plus for controlling plant nutrition.
+We can very well cultivate in manual coconut with organic fertilizers following the same principles as organic cultivation in soil.
+However, mineral fertilizers, as well as the use of PH and EC testers, are a plus for controlling plant nutrition.

 Coco only or mixed?

-When the grower chooses to grow in coconut, it is often recommended to add perlite or clay balls to lighten the substrate.
+When the grower chooses to grow in coconut, it is often recommended adding perlite or clay balls to lighten the substrate.
 However, it is perfectly possible to grow cannabis in a substrate made entirely of coconut and achieve excellent results.